Health Researcher

 What I do

-I evaluate mental health interventions in clinical and organisational settings, focusing on how and why they work, for whom, and under which conditions.
+I evaluate mental health interventions in clinical and organisational settings, focusing on how and why they work, for whom, and under what conditions.

 Academic Background